Nigerian brown beans are a unique sub-species of beans grown and widely eaten in Southern, Midwestern and Eastern part of Nigeria.

 They belong to the family of plants referred to as legumes, noted to be very rich in protein, yet very very low in fat, more than any other known vegetable seed, making it a great inclusion in healthy diets, as well as weight loss regimes.

-It is commonly called in the scientific circle as Phaseolus vulgaris.
+Known in the scientific circle as Phaseolus vulgaris.

 There are two types of Nigerian brown beans.
-There is the "normal" brown beans, and the "sweet" type called ewa oloyin in Yoruba language, if when translated, literally means "the beans with honey" or honey beans.
+There are the "normal" brown beans, and the "sweet" type called ewa oloyin in Yoruba language, if when translated, literally means "the beans with honey" or honey beans.

 If you are new to the world of beans, why not try out any of the Nigerian brown beans?
-You will be more than amaze at the culinary delight they bring to your taste buds.
+You will be more than amazed at the culinary delight they bring to your taste buds.
 This is no hype.
 Try a well cooked brown beans recipe today, and you will hardly ever want to eat canned baked beans!

-Nigerian brown beans like most brown beans, are very rich in:
+Nigerian brown beans like most brown beans are very rich in:

-- Protein.
-Beans generally has the highest protein per 100g of seed, compared to any other plant.
+Protein.
+Beans generally have the highest protein per 100g of seed, compared to any other plant.
 This makes them very very desirable as an addition to any diet plan, and even more so for vegetarians who need a high source of protein.
 It is also believed that the protein content in Nigerian brown beans is higher than that in the common black eye beans.
 Combined, a meal of rice and brown beans has been advocated by the United Nations for years as a recipe that can help wipe out Malnutrition in any part of the world, as they constitute a very balanced diet.
 100g of cooked brown beans is thought to contain about 7g of protein.